 - H.Con.Res.
 15: Expressing the sense of Congress that hydropower is an essential renewable resource and ...

-From Jan 2005 to Feb 2021, Rodgers missed 472 of 11,093 roll call votes, which is 4.3%.
-This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2005 to May 2021, Rodgers missed 474 of 11,200 roll call votes, which is 4.2%.
+This is much worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.